Cain’s Requiem

 ACCOUNTABILITY—CAIN RUNS FROM LIFE

 How is this curse to be implemented?
 God’s decision oversees both the spiritual world, or above, and the physical world below.* God delivers Cain into a desert land, this land of Nod.
-Even though destined to wander, yet not considered a nomad but correctly designated a fugitive (Gn.
-4.12), he later settles into a more verdant area near the Euphrates.
+Even though destined to wander, he is not considered a nomad but is correctly designated a fugitive (Gn.
+4.12).
+Later, he settles into a more verdant area near the Euphrates.
 Cain can no longer engage in pastoral life.

 A fugitive from whom?
 Nothing and no one would be